 Legana Main Street Project

-During this time Council apologises for any inconvenience.
-This webpage will be updated regularly to keep local residents, businesses and visitors to Legana informed of any changes to the construction process.
+Council apologises for any inconvenience caused during this time.
+This web page will be updated to keep local residents, businesses and visitors to Legana informed of any changes to the construction process.

-In addition to the construction of the new street, Council will undertake consultation over the next 6 to 12 months for a new Tasmanian Planning Scheme which includes future plans for the Legana town centre.
+In addition to the construction of the new street, Council will undertake consultation for a new Tasmanian Planning Scheme which includes future plans for the Legana Town Centre.

 Any questions and comments about the project should be directed to Council’s Municipal Planner on 6323 9300 or email firstname.lastname@example.org